DOI-USGS/sfrmaker/docs/source/installation.rst

 -----------------------------------------
 SFRmaker depends on a number of python packages, many of which have external C library dependencies.
 The easiest way to install most of these is with a package installer like `Conda`_.
 A few packages are not available via conda, and must be installed with `pip`_.
 If you are on the USGS internal network, see the `Considerations for USGS Users`_ section below first.

-Download and install a python distribution and Conda-like package installer
+Download and install a python distribution and Conda-like package manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There are many ways to do this: